duanegoodner/docker-linguist-runner/README.md

 # docker-linguist

+A lightweight Dockerized wrapper for [GitHub Linguist](https://github.com/github/linguist)

+## 📖 Description

-A lightweight Dockerized wrapper for [GitHub Linguist](https://github.com/github/linguist), the library GitHub uses to detect languages in source code.
+[GitHub Linguist](https://github.com/github/linguist) is the tool GitHub uses to detect the programming languages used in a repository, as well as to syntax-highlight files and ignore vendored content.

-This lets you run `linguist` **locally** and **securely** on any repo — no Ruby or build setup required.
+This project provides a lightweight and secure Dockerized wrapper around Linguist — allowing you to run it **locally** on any repo without needing to install Ruby or native extensions.

----

 ## Getting Started